xtuml/bridgepoint/doc-bridgepoint/notes/8442_build_bp_pyrsl/8442_build_bp_pyrsl_dnt.md

 6.6  In `ui.properties.test/arc/create_view_test.arc` we changed R525 related-
   by selections to "select any where" selections with referential attribute equality checks.  `SM_EVT.SMspd_ID` is 0 in our PEI data and cannot be used in the new generator for "select related by" traversals.
+Note that in the MC schema `SMspd_ID` has been deprecated.
+Eventually we will do the same in the BridgePoint metamodel following the instructions in [2.5].

 6.7  In some of the plug-in builds the exported ooaofooa (from bp.core) model data is used along with the exported ooaofgraphics (from bp.ui.canvas) model